intern4life/medipoke-v1/README.md

 1. As a user (Patient), I want to view all medications so that I can see what is available in the database.
 2. As an admin (Health care provider), I want to create/update/delete new/existing users (Patient).
 3. As an admin (Health care provider), I want to view/create/delete all medications in the database so that available options can be managed.
-4. As an admin (Health care provider), I want to set notification to a selected user for a medication in the database so that the user receives notification on the assigned time.
+4. As an admin (Health care provider), I want to set a reminder to a selected user for a medication in the database.

 ### Use Case

 ## Design
 The design aims for intuitive, easy-to-use, so every user can quickly understand where to find the information they are looking for.
 The color scheme is adquate for a health care environment, the different shades of blue are calming/soothing and convey trustworthyness.